krischik/SteemRubyTutorial/Documents/Part-6.md

       end
 ```

 Create a colorised string showing the amount in SDB, STEEM and VESTS.
 The value of the actual asset type is colorised in blue while the converted values are colorised in grey (aka dark white).
+Here an example:

 <center>![to_ansi_s.png](https://files.steempeak.com/file/steempeak/krischik/L8s0kvyr-to_ansi_s.png)</center>

-The magic all happens in the `%` operator which called `sprintf` to create the formatted string.
+The magic all happens in the `%` operator which calls `sprintf` to create the formatted string.

 ```ruby
       Contract nil => String